Tib3rius/AutoRecon/README.md

 > It's like bowling with bumpers. - [@ippsec](https://twitter.com/ippsec)

+# Please Read Before Using

+**This is a public beta of AutoRecon version 2, which is effectively a complete rewrite of version 1.
+As such, there are no promises about stability, and you should expect bugs.
+During this beta, testers are encouraged to try out the new features, especially the new plugin functionality, and report bugs when they are found.
+Feedback on improvements and changes is also encouraged.
+There is no guarantee that the current plugin system "API" will be the same when version 2 is released.**

+**A wiki will be added to this repository to more fully explain the features in AutoRecon version 2.**

 # AutoRecon

 AutoRecon is a multi-threaded network reconnaissance tool which performs automated enumeration of services.
 It is intended as a time-saving tool for use in CTFs and other penetration testing environments (e.g. OSCP).
 It may also be useful in real-world engagements.